 Weight: 15 Pounds

-Coverstock Material: HK22 base with CT Max Hybrid
+Coverstock Material: Reactive HK22 base with additives

 How do we rank products for you?